Study Description

 Design

+As part of the HVH study, case subjects were identified by searching for ICD-9 codes consistent with MI, stroke, VT, or AF, and medical records were reviewed to confirm the diagnosis.
+Control subjects were identified at random from the Group Health enrollment and were matched to MI cases.
 All subjects have an index date.
-For cases, the index date is the date that the cardiovascular event (MI, stroke, VT, or AF) came to clinical attention.
-For controls, the index date is a random date within the range of the case index dates.
+For cases, the index date was assigned as the date that the cardiovascular event (MI, stroke, VT, or AF) came to clinical attention.
+For controls, the index date was a random date within the range of the case index dates.
 For both cases and controls, information was collected from the inpatient and outpatient medical record, by telephone interview with consenting survivors, and from the Group Health pharmacy and laboratory databases.
 Consenting participants provided a blood specimen.

 Genetic Research